No 9/11 hacking probe details revealed to families

 The Mirror report, citing an unidentified source, has yet to be independently verified.
 A phone hacking scandal in Europe has rocked Rupert Murdoch's News Corp media empire.
 The News of the World paper was shuttered.

-During an inquiry by members of Britain's Parliament in London last month, Murdoch said there was nothing to suggest his reporters had hacked the phones of Sept.
-11 victims.
+During an inquiry by members of Parliament in London last month, Murdoch said there was nothing to suggest his reporters had hacked the phones of September 11 victims.

 At the families' request, Holder agreed to meet with them to discuss the allegations, which have not been confirmed.